inveniosoftware/docs-invenio-rdm/docs/reference/widgets.md

 ## AutocompleteDropdown

-A dropdown field that accepts a REST API endpoint that the user can select one or multiple values from.
-It is meant to be used for fields that have values coming from vocabularies.
+A dropdown field that allows the user to search for values, connected to the REST API endpoint.
+It is meant to be used with large vocabularies.

 ### Usage